Accommodating for Pregnancy & Related Conditions

 Pregnant students will be treated the same as similarly situated students with any other temporary disability and will be required to submit medical certification like other students with physical or emotional conditions requiring the attention of a health care provider.
-Requests for adjustments should be directed to the VPESS who will discuss the student’s needs and determine appropriate adjustments because of pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions.
+Requests for accommodations should be directed to the Student Disability Services Coordinator who will discuss the student’s needs and determine appropriate adjustments because of pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions.

 FAQs Related to Pregnant and Parenting Students